Position Summary: The Health Supervisor is responsible for managing the general health and safety of campers and staff. This is a seasonal position.

 5. Prepare first aid kits and distribute them to units, replenishing them as necessary.

 6. Develop and implement system for health screening of campers on their arrival in camp and review all health records; discuss particular items at staff meeting.

 7. Be responsible for any drugs and medicines brought to camp, and administer as directed by physician of the camper/staff.

 1. At close of camp season, complete final inventory (indicating what needs to be resupplied for following summer), clean-up of medical equipment and supply area, and evaluation.

 2. At close of each session, provide a written statement for parents of any girls who have been treated for illness that needs to be brought to parents' attention.

 3. Carry out other duties as assigned.

 Works with all camp staff and at times, council staff.

-Minimum Education and Experience: Incumbent must be at least 21 years of age and be currently licensed in Missouri as a licensed practical nurse, registered nurse, nurse practitioner, emergency medical technician, paramedic, military medic or level 2 responder.
+Minimum Education and Experience: Incumbent must be at least 21 years of age and be currently licensed in Missouri as a licensed practical nurse, registered nurse, or nurse practitioner.

 Knowledge Skills and Abilities: Must meet the requirements for membership in the Girl Scout organization, have current certification in CPR and first aid techniques, have an ability to work with limited supplies and facilities, have the ability to make immediate decisions in a crisis, have the ability to deal with emergency situations, have an ability to lift/assist campers and staff, have an awareness of potential health and safety hazards and ways to control them correctly and be familiar with camp living and enjoy the outdoors.
 Must possess a current driver’s license.